Generic Name: midazolam hydrochloride

-Midazolam hydrochloride is a water-soluble benzodiazepine available as a sterile, nonpyrogenic parenteral dosage form for intravenous or intramuscular injection.
-Each mL contains midazolam hydrochloride equivalent to 1 mg or 5 mg midazolam compounded with 0.8% sodium chloride and 0.01% disodium edetate, with 1% benzyl alcohol as preservative; the pH is adjusted to 3.3 to 3.5 with hydrochloric acid and, if necessary, sodium hydroxide.
+Midazolam hydrochloride injection is a water-soluble benzodiazepine available as a sterile, nonpyrogenic parenteral dosage form for intravenous or intramuscular injection.
+Each mL contains midazolam hydrochloride equivalent to 1 mg or 5 mg midazolam compounded with 0.8% sodium chloride and 0.01% disodium edetate, with 1% benzyl alcohol as preservative; the pH is adjusted to approximately 3 with hydrochloric acid and, if necessary, sodium hydroxide.

 Midazolam is a white or yellowish crystalline powder, insoluble in water.
 The hydrochloride salt of midazolam, which is formed in situ, is soluble in aqueous solutions.
 Chemically, midazolam HCl is